What Is Peptic Ulcer Disease?

-Your doctor may be able to determine if you have an ulcer just by talking with you about your symptoms.
+Your doctor may suspect you have an ulcer just by talking with you about your symptoms.
 However, to confirm the diagnosis one of several tests should be taken.
 First, your doctor may ask you to take an acid-blocking medication, such as those used to treat heartburn, for a short period of time to see if symptoms improve.

 How Are Ulcers Treated?

 If not properly treated, ulcers can lead to serious health problems.
-There are several ways in which ulcers can be treated, including making changes to ones lifestyle, limiting dairy, taking medication, and/or undergoing surgery.
+There are several ways in which ulcers can be treated, including making lifestyle changes, taking medication, and/or undergoing surgery.

 Lifestyle Changes to Treat an Ulcer

 To treat an ulcer, first eliminate substances that can be causing the ulcers.
 If you smoke or drink alcohol, stop.
 If the ulcer is believed to be caused by the use of NSAIDs, they need to be stopped.